maunzi532/V42/README.md

-# Only M5s push to master
+# This is V42
-# Some commits on master do not run
+Only M5s push to master
-# No compiled version here
+Some commits on master do not run

-This is V42.
+No compiled version here

-Controls:
+# Controls
 I - forward, grab edge, climb up
 J - left
 L - right